cellplatform/platform-0.2.0/README.md

 - [video](https://www.youtube.com/watch?v=cmi-AXKvx30&t=323s) David Clark (1960's vs. 1970/80's)
   "But what's interesting, is once the engineers got a hold, the visionaries went away ([timestamp](https://www.youtube.com/watch?v=cmi-AXKvx30&t=253s))"
 - [video](https://www.youtube.com/watch?v=-C-JoyNuQJs) Crockford (2011) - "JSON [as the] intersection of all modern programming languages ([timestamp](https://youtu.be/-C-JoyNuQJs?t=741))"
+- [video](https://youtu.be/0fpDlAEQio4?t=2641) SmallTalk (1976, 1980), only two primitive (concepts).
+Everything is an object*, everything is a message, be extremely late bound.
+Everything else built up from there.

+*NB: "object": the SmallTalk original concept of "object" not the later "OOP" movement.

 ---